57Esther/Climate-Change/README.md

   - ### Validated the HTML and CSS code using W3C validators.

-   -The website was tested using html validator and css validator:
+   - The website was tested using html validator and css validator:
     ![testing](assets/readme-img/First-project-testing.png)
     ![testing](assets/readme-img/First-project-testing-2.png)

    - ### Retesting and validation.
-     -Initially the site was recieving a lot of errors due to an outdated Font awesome link.
+     - Initially the site was recieving a lot of errors due to an outdated Font awesome link.
-     -I struggled with trying to import Font awesome,however managed to stick it through and get the issue resolved.
+     - I struggled with trying to import Font awesome,however managed to stick it through and get the issue resolved.

   - ### Testing for Responsiveness.